 The coronavirus pandemic has changed all our lives and livelihoods for over a year now.
 While the vaccines offer hope, many other aspects of our lives remain full of uncertainty, including our work lives.

-Welcome to the new normal – termed VUCA in managerial circles.
+In managerial circles, the term VUCA is used to describe this state.
 Said to originate from the US Army, where it described the new world emerging at the end of the Cold War, VUCA stands for Volatile, Uncertain, Complex and Ambiguous.

 There are numerous versions of its meaning, including a good one here, but at BiteSize we view things through the lens of leadership development, so our definition of VUCA is this:

-Volatility – many sectors, from automotive to healthcare, are changing rapidly, often in turbulent conditions.
+Volatility – many sectors, from automotive to healthcare, are changing rapidly.
 A volatile workplace can be detrimental to productivity, as well as incredibly stressful.
 Sometimes it’s down to poor managerial or staff training, personality conflicts, inefficient systems or processes, or the workflow pressures related to a particular sector.